Alex4386-vault/20200505-bluehouse-mc/README.md

 ## English

 Distributed Bluehouse (a.k.a.
-South Korean Presidential Office) map from south korean government on May 5th, 2020.
+South Korean Presidential Office) map from south korean government on May 5th, 2020 (South Korean Children's Day).
 ~~Whatever I'm pretty sure they removed some confidential stuff~~

 I'm not sure this is a collaboration of [Sandbox Network](https://sandboxnetwork.net) or [Micro$oft Xbox $tudios](https://www.xbox.com/en-US/xbox-game-studios) but this is insane thing from south korean government though.